-About 15% of our graduates go on to careers in particle physics, astrophysics, materials physics, medical physics, etc. For example, Donald Lee Brown '13 is doing research in astrophysics and is working toward a PhD at the University of Kansas.
+About 20% of our graduates go on to careers in particle physics, astrophysics, materials physics, medical physics, etc. For example, Zach Stottler '15 is doing research in elementary particle physics with the Belle II Collaboration and is working toward a PhD at Virginia Tech.

 Over half of our students pursue careers in engineering through graduate work or through the dual degree program.
 Krista (Morris) Blessing '10 earned a masters degree in structural engineering from the University of Minnesota and now is a practicing structural engineer in Rochester, MN.